Jaseci-Labs/jaseci/.github/ISSUE_TEMPLATE/3-question-support.md

 ---
-name: "❓ Question or Support Request"
+name: "❓ Question, Comment, or Other Request"
 about: "Question, Comment, or Other Request."
 title: ""
 labels: "Type: Question"